dark7torm/graphicsClone/Assignment5_NormalMappedModelParser/README.md

 * Name:
 * How many hours did it take you to complete this assignment?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+I collaborated with nagi aboushaca
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)